 adv adv poss prsn pl n poss mi mi n adv adv

-FROM: under (intangible possession) 3SN PL house (intangible possession) PREV 1 darkness :ADV :FROM
+from under (intangible possession) 3SN PL house (intangible possession) PREV 1 darkness (end-ADV) (end-from)

 from beneath their house's darkness."